coenig/very-fast-math/README.md

 ### Ultra-cooperative driving: live steering a fleet by model checker
 <img src="examples/ucd_example.gif" width="1000" />

-Steered by the MC, a fleet of cars provably* obeys a given SPEC, in this case: invert ordering of cars without colliding.
+Steered by the MC, a fleet of cars provably* obeys a given SPEC, in this case: invert ordering without colliding.
 Entrance file: `morty/morty.py`. (* given a whole bunch of assumtions :wink:)

 ## How to build
 `vfm` is implemented in `C++` and can be built with CMake (stable) or Bazel (experimental).
 With CMake, proceed as follows: